We are now accepting Form 941 for Q1, 2025. E-File Now!

 Part 3 - Enter the Corrections for the Quarter

-• Part 3 of Form 941-X has lines from 6 to 40, where the corrections related to the wages, federal income tax withheld, social security, sick & family leave wages, COBRA credit, employee retention credit are reported.
+Part 3 of Form 941-X has lines from 6 to 40, where the corrections related to the wages, federal income tax withheld, social security, sick & family leave wages, COBRA credit, and employee retention credit are reported.

-Part 4 - Explain the Corrections
+Part 4 - Explain the Corrections for the Quarter

-• If any corrections that are entered on lines 7–26c, or lines 28–31a, or lines 32–40, column 3, contain both underreported and overreported amounts then the box on line 41 must be checked.
+• If any corrections that are entered on lines 7–26c, lines 28–31a, or lines 32–40, column 3, contain both underreported and overreported amounts then the box on line 41 must be checked.

 • If you reclassified any workers to be independent contractors or nonemployees, then check the box on line 42.